RAND School of Public Policy

-The Frederick S. Pardee RAND Graduate School (Pardee RAND) is a private graduate school associated with the RAND Corporation in Santa Monica, California.
+The RAND School of Public Policy (formerly the Frederick S. Pardee RAND Graduate School) is a private graduate school associated with the RAND Corporation in Santa Monica, California.
 The school offers doctoral studies in policy analysis and practical experience working on RAND research projects to solve current public policy problems.
 Its campus is co-located with the RAND Corporation and most of the faculty is drawn from the 950 researchers at RAND.
-The 2018–19 student body includes 116 men and women from 26 countries around the world.

 History

 The school was founded in 1970 as the RAND Graduate Institute (RGI).
 The name of the school has been changed twice.
 In 1987, RGI became the RAND Graduate School.
-In 2004, the present name was adopted to honor the contributions of Frederick S. Pardee, a former RAND researcher and philanthropist.
+In 2004, the school's name was changed to honor the contributions of Frederick S. Pardee, a former RAND researcher and philanthropist.
 Charles Wolf Jr. served as founding dean from 1970 to 1997 and remained a professor at the school until his death in 2016.

-In 2013, Pardee RAND launched the Pardee Initiative for Global Human Progress focusing on international development.
+In 2013, the RAND School launched the Pardee Initiative for Global Human Progress focusing on international development.
 The John and Carol Cazier Environmental and Energy Sustainability Initiative was started in 2014.
-Pardee RAND has developed partnerships with UCLA.
+The RAND School has developed partnerships with UCLA.

+RAND graduate students voted to unionize in 2023, and have been bargaining a contract since then.
+Following approval to offer the Master of Technology Policy and to offer all programs on the Washington campus, the school was renamed to the RAND School of Public Policy.

 Academics

-Pardee RAND offers the Doctor of Philosophy (Ph.D.) degree in policy analysis.
+The RAND School of Public Policy offers the Doctor of Philosophy (Ph.D.) degree in policy analysis.
 The Master of Philosophy (M.Phil.) degree is awarded to students after two years of coursework and partial completion of the Ph.D. requirements.
 The first doctorate was awarded in 1974.
-As of August 2018, Pardee RAND has awarded 400 Ph.D. degrees and is the largest policy Ph.D. program in the United States.
+As of August 2018, the RAND School has awarded 400 Ph.D. degrees and is the largest policy Ph.D. program in the United States.

-The Pardee RAND curriculum includes courses in economics, statistics, operations research, political science, and the behavioral and social sciences.
+The curriculum includes courses in economics, statistics, operations research, political science, and the behavioral and social sciences.
 Public policy courses focus on issues such as social determinants of health, education, civil and criminal justice, national security, population and demographics, and international development.